ovx/openresty-rethinkdb/docs/index.md

 Create a table.
 A RethinkDB table is a collection of JSON documents.

 If successful, the operation returns an object: `{created: 1}`.
-If a table with the same name already exists, the operation throws `RqlRuntimeError`.
+If a table with the same name already exists, the operation throws `ReQLRuntimeError`.

 Note: that you can only use alphanumeric characters and underscores for the table name.